jpinsd/t5-template/README.md

 - `sass/utilities/_colors.scss` - sass color variables
 - `sass/utilities/_fonts.scss` - font family, and base font styles
 - `sass/utilities/_metrics.scss` - breakpoints, padding, animation and transition times
 - `sass/components/*.scss` - put individual components in here.
-Buttons, form elements, etc. Make sure to `@forward` them in `sass/components/index.scss` so they will be included in the output styles.
+Buttons, form elements, etc. Make sure to add them in `sass/components/index.scss` so they will be included in the output styles.
 - `sass/themes.scss` - dark and light themes, motion and contrast variations.
 - `sass/overrides.scss` - anything that needs to be changed from the base styles and components.